kfalicov/ISH/README.md

 #### Asset Handling

 Whenever an image needs to be loaded for use in a sprite, the system first checks if the image has already been loaded.
-If it has, it just returns the existing sprite sheet pointer.
+If it has, it just returns the existing spritesheet pointer.
 Otherwise, it will load the image from the specified file.
-This allows multiple sprites to all share a single sprite sheet, and the sprite sheet does not have to be reloaded for each sprite that uses it, greatly reducing the memory footprint.
+This allows multiple sprites to all share a single spritesheet, and the spritesheet does not have to be reloaded for each sprite that uses it, greatly reducing the memory footprint.

 #### Sprite Animations

-Sprite animations consist of a set of rectangles that each represent a single frame of the animation, as well as a pointer to the sprite sheet used in the animation.
+Sprite animations consist of a set of rectangles that each represent a single frame of the animation, as well as a pointer to the spritesheet used in the animation.
 When a sprite with animation is created, it is added to a list of animated sprites.
 The sprite frames and animation changes all occur in unison for visual appeal.
+To increment the frame that a given animation is on, we just use the next rectangle in the list as the source rect of the spritesheet, or loop back to the first one if needed.

+Using this system, an entity can have multiple animations from either a single spritesheet or many spritesheets.
+Entities can then queue up their animation change, which will occur when the animation systems updates all animations simultaneously.